Article by Jerry Low

 This is another very useful feature for your business WordPress Web site.
 You can invite your marketing affiliates, members of your site and basically anyone interested to submit interesting but short ads.
 The ads can further help your blog establish itself in the online community; it could help attract more readers or followers.

 Bump into someone and realized that you don’t have a business card with you?
 Well that’s where a digital business card kicks in.
-At times like now, where everything goes digital, I am not surprise to see more and more business people are starting to create digital business cards.
+At times like now, where everything goes digital, I am not surprise to see more and more business people are starting to create digital business cards (tip: also see my collection of well-designed personal websites; which can work as your digital resume).
 You can simply write down your domain name on a napkin (or any sort of object) and there, your friends/business associates get your business card instantly. :)

 Part of online marketing strategy is the use of emails or electronic newsletters.
 Good thing, WordPress also has a plug-in that caters to this business need.